Skip to main content

 • Mentors: Denae Ford Robinson, Nicole Forsgren, Carmen Badea, Christian Bird, Tom Zimmermann, Rob DeLine.

-• Designed and built a prototype aimed to enhance software development operations (DevOps) and experiences.
+• Designed and built a prototype aimed to enhance software development operations (DevOps) and experiences using GitHub data.

-• Constructed a complex Python-based team matching tool powered by LLM (Large-language Model) orchestrated with Guidance, FLAML, and MySQL.
+• Constructed a complex Python-based LLM (Large-language Model)-powered team matching tool orchestrated using OpenAI API, Guidance, FLAML, and MySQL.

 • Spearheaded metrics and proxies to understand and support team-matching decision processes.

-• Outline a two-stage within-subject qualitative study to explore expert users’ perceptions of LLM-based software matches.
+• Outlined a two-stage within-subject qualitative study to explore expert users’ perceptions of LLM-based team matching processes.

 Graduate Researcher, The University of Illinois at Urbana-Champaign (Aug 2018 - Present) #